1.800.934.9840

 • Focus on one thing at a time

-Connect with a Brain Injury Specialist
+Connect with a brain injury specialist

-HelpLine—The Brain Injury Association of Ohio
+Connect with the Brain Injury Association of Ohio Helpline at 833-783-1495

 This project is supported by Grant No. 2020-FW-AX-K001 “Education, Training, and Enhanced Services to End Violence Against Women with Disabilities Grants Program” awarded by the Office of Violence Against Women, U.S. Department of Justice.
 The opinions, findings, and recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.